-In 2021, six (6) CPCs did not report nominal catch data for 2020 to the IOTC Secretariat: Eritrea, Kenya, Somalia, Sudan, Tanzania, and Yemen.
-Except for Somalia, where the current status of fisheries is unknown but catches of tuna and tuna-like species from coastal fisheries are assumed to be negligible, the nominal catches of the five (5) other countries were repeated from previous year.
-In addition, nominal catch data had to be estimated for the following non-members of the IOTC: United Arab Emirates, Bahrain, Djibouti, Egypt, Jordan, Kuwait, Myanmar, Saudi Arabia, and Timor Leste.
-Overall, the part of non-reported nominal catches was small for the fishing year 2020, representing 2.3% of the total nominal catches estimated for that year.
+In 2022, eight (8) CPCs did not report nominal catch data for 2021: Australia, Eritrea, EU-Italy, Pakistan, Somalia, Sudan, Tanzania, and Yemen.
+Except for Somalia, where the current status of fisheries is unknown but catches of tuna and tuna-like species from coastal fisheries are assumed to be negligible, the nominal catches of the seven (7) other countries were repeated from previous year.
+Besides these non-reporting CPCs, one (1) CPC, Kenya, submitted repeated catch of 2020.
+In addition, nominal catch data had to be estimated for the following non-members of the IOTC: Bahrain, Djibouti, Egypt, Jordan, Kuwait, Myanmar, Saudi Arabia, and Timor Leste.
+United Arab Emirates, on the other hand, directly responded to the Secretariat with revised catches by species from 2012 to 2021, based on a recent national revision of their catch data.
+Overall, the fraction of non-reported nominal catches increased from 3% in 2021 to 8% in 2022.

-Information collated on data submission to the IOTC Secretariat spanning the decade 2012-2021 shows sign of improvement in the levels of reporting for all IOTC species over time.
-Although the levels of reporting vary according to the species groups, the part of non-reported nominal catches has substantially decreased since 2012 for each species group, particularly for neritic and billfish species (Fig. 2).
-For neritic tunas, the percentage of nominal catch not reported to the Secretariat amounted to about 52% in 2012-2013 and decreased to 2.3% in 2021 (Fig. 2).
-Although less marked, the level of reporting has also much improved for tropical tunas over the last decade, decreasing from 20.2% in 2012 to 2.3% in 2021 (Fig. 2).
+Information collated on data submission to the IOTC Secretariat spanning the decade 2012-2022 shows sign of improvement in the levels of reporting for all IOTC species over time.
+Although the levels of reporting vary according to the species groups, the fraction of non-reported nominal catches has substantially decreased since 2012 for each species group, particularly for neritic and billfish species (Fig. 2).
+For neritic tunas, the percentage of nominal catch not reported to the Secretariat amounted to about 52% in 2012-2013 and decreased to 7.5% in 2022 (Fig. 2).
+Although less marked, the level of reporting for tropical tunas has also over the last decade, with estimated nominal catches decreasing from 20.2% in 2012 to 2.3% in 2021 (Fig. 2).